 The Board is responsible for ensuring organizational performance on behalf of all Co+op Owners.
 We are involved in strategic planning, financial oversight, Ownership linkage, and community outreach.
 This work includes developing clearly stated expectations through written policies; delegating responsibility for, and authority over, the achievement of stated objectives; and monitoring compliance with written policies.
 The Board governs the organization and delegates all operational duties to the General Manager.
 In addition to hiring, supervising and evaluating the Co+op’s General Manager, the Board sets acceptable guidelines for store operations and monitors the results through Policy Governance (see page 7); plans for The Co+op’s future; approves capital and operating budgets; and recruits new Directors to ensure a well-qualified board.

-By devoting time to focus on the big-picture vision of the Co+op, the Board will ensure that we adequately position our organization for the maximum benefit of our Owners, as well as anticipate trends and values, which may have a critical impact on our relevance and survival.
+By devoting time to focus on the big-picture vision of the Co+op, the Board will ensure that we adequately position our organization for the maximum benefit of our Owners, as well as anticipate trends and values which may have a critical impact on our relevance and survival.

 What does the Board of Directors NOT do?